TetherIO/CS260_Spring_23_Final/README.md

 Complexity Analysis at time of submission was as follows:

-1. GraphNode::addEdge O(1)
+* GraphNode::addEdge O(1)
    - Constant time because we are just appending an end to end of array (vector)
-2. GraphNode::getValue O(1)
+* GraphNode::getValue O(1)
    - Again constant time as we're just accessing a member variable
-3. GraphNode::getNeighbors O(1)
+* GraphNode::getNeighbors O(1)
-   - Another access which is constant
+   - Another access which is a constant time operation
-4. Graph::addEdge O(1)
+* Graph::addEdge O(1)
    - Again constant as we're just adding an edge to a vector
-5. Graph::getSize O(1)
+* Graph::getSize O(1)
    - Returning a size value, which is constant-time
-6. Graph::minimumSpanningTree O(N log N)
+* Graph::minimumSpanningTree O(n log n)
    - For this one, I'm guessing that sorting would dominate the complexity -- as it seems like the union-find operation is intuitively less intense, but I'd have to ask one of the research faculty I know for a real understanding.
+As we discussed in class, the sort requires that we sort
-7. Graph::findShortestPath O(1)
+* Graph::findShortestPath O(1)
-   - I think this would be constant? as the the BFS algorithm is just reliant on number of vertices and edges?
-8.
+* Graph::kruskalMST O(N log N)   - Again, O(N log N) as the sort requires

 ![](https://github.com/TetherIO/CS260_Spring_23_Final/blob/main/Data%20Structures-2.jpg?raw=true)
 ![](https://github.com/TetherIO/CS260_Spring_23_Final/blob/main/Data%20Structures-3.jpg?raw=true)